cssnr/auto-auth/README.md

 ### Known Issues

-* Only allows saving 1 set of credentials per host
+- Only allows saving 1 set of credentials per host.
-* Most browsers will offer to save passwords on login and edit
+- Most browsers will offer to save passwords on login and edit.
+- Incognito and Private Browsing will not allow logging into new sites.
+    - You must save the credentials first or add them manually.
-* A 401 response from a Service Worker is not properly intercepted:
+- A 401 response from a Service Worker is not properly intercepted:
     - Firefox: Shows a generic 401 page, use `Ctrl+F5`
-        * Once credentials are saved, requests will work as normal.
+        - Once credentials are saved, requests will work as normal.
     - Chrome: Shows a default credentials prompt, Cancel and press `Ctrl+F5`
-        * This behavior may continue after saving credentials.
+        - This behavior may continue after saving credentials.

 > [!TIP]
 > **Don't see your issue here?**